Study and Learning Skills and Strategies for Online Classesby Becton Loveless

 One of the most difficult parts about working from home is that it’s so easy to lose focus.
 In a traditional classroom, supervision makes it easier to stay focused on getting work done.
 This supervision comes not only in the form of instructors but also peers, who are particularly helpful in keeping students accountable when they’re working in group projects.
 For all of these reasons, staying accountable is one of the most important aspects of staying motivated when completing online courses.

 Fortunately, there is software that can help students stay on task and motivated in their work.
 One of the biggest distractions when working from home, for instance, is the lure of websites and social media destinations.
-Fortunately, you can now download plugin for your web browser that will prevent you from wandering away from your work and surfing over to a distracting website.
+Fortunately, you can now download a plugin for your web browser that will prevent you from wandering away from your work and surfing over to a distracting website.
 These plugins can either limit the time you spend on these websites or block access to them completely.
-Other apps will the track the time you spend on any one task and help you identify where in your day that you’re getting distracted.
+Other apps will track the time you spend on any one task and help you identify where in your day that you’re getting distracted.
 This can help you better understand your own habits and devise strategies for staying focused throughout the day.

 Treat Online Courses like Traditional Ones